 2. What are the symptoms of the flu?

 It’s very important to detect the early symptoms of the flu in order to treat the sickness more efficiently and prevent the virus from spreading.
 Flu symptoms include sudden or excessive fatigue, extreme weakness, and tiredness that interferes with your daily activities.
 Body aches and chills are also very common, as well as cough, sore throat, fever, and gastrointestinal problems.
-Flu symptoms in children may also include crying without tears, not drinking enough liquids, not waking up, not interacting, being unable to eat, high fever (sometimes with a rash), and difficulties urinating.
+Flu symptoms in children may also include crying without tears, not drinking enough liquids, not interacting, being unable to eat, high fever (sometimes with a rash), and difficulties urinating.

 3. How long does the flu last?